phhpro/atomchat/README.md

 - If JavaScript is not available, or when using a text-mode browser, the page needs manual refreshing to execute the selected action or to view any new posts.

 - Setting `$rate` below 2000 may freeze the browser.

+- No bell on new posts.
+Audio working on desktop and mobile for sender but only text gets pushed to receiver.